buesche87/sonarrchiver/Readme.md

 | TEST_SERIES_TITLE | `Blue Planet` | keep empty to process all series |

-> Processing starts on container start and on schedule
+> Processing starts 3 minutes after container start and on schedule